AirbusCyber/grap/README.md

 ### Python bindings
 By default python bindings are not built.
 In order to build them you will need the following additional dependencies :

--
+- python2.7-dev
--
+- swig

-Then you need to add the option PYTHON_BINDINGS=1 option to cmake: for instance `cmake -DPYTHON_BINDINGS=1 ../src`
+Then you need to add the option PYTHON_BINDING=1 option to cmake: for instance `cmake -DPYTHON_BINDING=1 ../src`

 ### Options